anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 3. Specify KMS key ID for which you're creating the copy grant
 4. In the source region, enable copying of snapshots to the copy grant created above

-With DBLINK, Redshift can be connected to PostgreSQL and enable copying and syning data between PostgreSQL and Redshift.
+With **DBLINK**, Redshift can be connected to PostgreSQL and enable copying and syning data between PostgreSQL and Redshift.

 Redshift workload management: prioritize short, fast queries vs. long, slow queries.
 You can also create query queues.